FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/README.md

 #### Authenticating with GitHub in production

-Our project integrates with Github for user authentication and content management in a production environment.
+Our project integrates with GitHub for user authentication and content management in a production environment.
 This integration allows authorized users to access the CMS and make changes to the website content.
 The list of authorized users is available in the [settings of the GitHub repository](https://github.com/FilecoinFoundationWeb/filecoin-foundation/settings/access).
 We also use a [Cloudflare worker](https://github.com/FilecoinFoundationWeb/decap-proxy) to handle the authentication process.

 This setup is only necessary for production.
 For local development, follow the instructions below.

 #### Working with the CMS locally

 You can connect Decap CMS to the local Git repository using Decap's local server by running `npx decap-server`.
-This will bypass the github authentication and allow you to work with the CMS locally.
+This will bypass the GitHub authentication and allow you to work with the CMS locally.

 ### Data Encryption